Skip to main content

 Experiment evaluation

-Once the experiment is done, a banner will inform you if the results are strong enough to make clear conclusions and if it's suggested to run the experiment again.
+Once the experiment is done, a banner informs you if the results are strong enough to make clear conclusions and whether it is suggested to run the experiment again.
+Experiment results with incrementality metrics

 Conversion chart